 2. Did you always want to become a dermatologist?

-When I was 5 years old and asked by adults what I wanted to be when I grew up, I would say “an orthopedic surgeon, like my daddy!”
+When I was five years old and asked by adults what I wanted to be when I grew up, I would say, “an orthopedic surgeon, like my daddy!”

 I see patients in my clinical dermatology practice most days of the week.
-One day per week I teach dermatology residents in training in my role as Assistant Clinical Professor of Dermatology at SUNY Downstate Medical Center in Brooklyn.
+One day per week, I teach dermatology residents in training as Assistant Clinical Professor of Dermatology at SUNY Downstate Medical Center in Brooklyn.

-Evenings and weekends I catch up on chart notes, work on my new Save Your Own Skin podcast and upcoming lectures and interviews, and coach my private life coaching clients as a certified life coach.
+Evenings and weekends, I catch up on chart notes, work on my new Save Your Skin podcast and upcoming lectures and interviews, and coach my private life coaching clients as a certified life coach.

 4. As a dermatologist, what skin conditions do you treat most frequently?

-As far as acne, eczema, seborrheic dermatitis, and rosacea, there are many factors to each, including environmental conditions, skin products, skin care habits, diet, stress, hormones, and genetics.
-One thing all of these factors have in common is that they directly or indirectly affect our skin’s microbiome balance, which in turn directly impacts our skin health.
+As far as acne, eczema, seborrheic dermatitis, and rosacea, there are many factors to each, including environmental conditions, skin products, skincare habits, diet, stress, hormones, and genetics.
+All of these factors have in common that they directly or indirectly affect our skin’s microbiome balance, which in turn directly impacts our skin health.

-5. What causes imbalance in the skin microbiome and how do we get it back to a healthy state?
+5. What causes an imbalance in the skin microbiome, and how do we get it back to a healthy state?

-One of the most simple, natural, and effective ways to get our skin back to a healthy state is to allow the natural acidic pH, natural moisture, and natural rate of exfoliation to resume, and let the skin do what it does best.
-Research now shows that allowing the wrong bacteria and organisms to get hold can also flip the skin out of balance and trigger flares.
-Promoting healthy, skin-friendly microorganisms prevents, and may be able to fully undo, this trigger.
+One of the most simple, natural, and effective ways to get our skin back to a healthy state is to allow the natural acidic pH, natural moisture, and natural rate of exfoliation to resume and let the skin do what it does best.

 6. Why is it important to balance your skin’s microbiome?